WUI logo

 onFocusVisible

 Custom event handler invoked when the element gains focus through keyboard interaction or a key press occurs while the element is in focus.
-This is a programmatic equivalent of the `data-focus-visible` attribute.
-Live examples: - [Custom Checkbox](https://ariakit.org/examples/checkbox-custom)
+This is the programmatic equivalent of the [`data-focus-visible`](https://ariakit.org/guide/styling#data-focus-visible) attribute. **Note**: For this prop to work, the [`focusable`](https://ariakit.org/reference/command#focusable) prop must be set to `true`, if it's not set by default.
+Live examples: - [Navigation Menubar](https://ariakit.org/examples/menubar-navigation) - [Custom Checkbox](https://ariakit.org/examples/checkbox-custom)

 preserveTabOrder